 Welcome from our Program Director

 Our Psychiatry Residents will join a thriving group of residents from the other residency programs in the BH-UAMS GME initiative: internal medicine, family medicine, and the transitional year programs.
+They will also have academic resources of the Central Arkansas Veterans Healthcare System and UAMS.
 Our combined faculty have many years of experience in private practice, rural practice, academics, and administration.
 Our mission is to offer our community, and the state of Arkansas, well-trained and well-rounded psychiatrists who are committed to caring for patients of all needs and to working well with other mental health professionals and integrated behavioral health settings.

 Our hope is to retain psychiatrists in Arkansas after they have completed their residency and any other further sub-specialty training.
 You will discover just like I did a decade ago, that Arkansas is a well-kept secret with the right balance between work and quality of life.
 We are pleased you are considering Baptist Health-UAMS Psychiatry Program for your training and we look forward to reviewing your application through ERAS.

 Prasad R. Padala, MD, MS, FACHE

 Professor of Psychiatry and Geriatrics, University of Arkansas for Medical Sciences (UAMS)